 My main teaching has been in all aspects of ancient Greek epic, tragedy and comedy.
 Further related subjects include vase-painting and theatre; performance studies; reception of ancient literature in modern poetry; practical translation workshops.
 I still hold some classes for Magdalen undergraduates, especially on Greek theatre.

 My research and my teaching interests have largely been the same, and have been mutually reinforcing.
-I am now beginning to work on a broad-brush book on Greek Tragedy, including a critique of Aristotle’s Poetics.
+I am nearing completion of a book of the beginnings of Greek theatre and the significance of tragedy, especially Aeschylus, for its audiences.
+Its title is TRAGEDY – the first fifty years.
 Since retirement I have also found the time to embark on translations from ancient Greek into English verse.